Chronic Myeloid Leukemia (CML): Tests After Diagnosis

 Bone marrow biopsy

-Imaging tests might be done to help see the extent of the leukemia or to look for other problems such as signs of infection.
+Imaging tests might be done if the doctor suspects a problem.
+For example, they may be used to help see the extent of the leukemia or to look for other problems such as signs of infection.
 These tests may include:

 A chest X-ray uses a small amount of radiation to create an image of tissues inside your body.
 This test can show if you have enlarged lymph nodes in your chest.
 If can also be used to show if you have an infection in your lungs.
 The test takes only a few minutes and won't cause any pain.